-16. Mr Speaker, the EAC Non-Tariff Barriers Bill was passed by the East African Legislative Assembly in March 2015 and is currently undergoing assent by the EAC Partner States.
+17. Mr. Speaker, the EAC Non-Tariff Bill was passed by the East African Legislative Assembly in March 2015 and is currently undergoing assent by the EAC Partner States.
 The United Republic of Tanzania, the Republic of Kenya and the Republic of Uganda have assented to the Act.
 The Act was sent to remaining Partner States for assent.
-The EAC Non-Tariff Barriers (NTBs) Act is expected to address outstanding NTBs in the EAC Time Bound Programme (TBP), in pursuit of promotion of intra-EAC trade and to curtail the proliferation of NTBs in the region.
-The status of NTBs in EAC region, as at the end of December 2016, indicated that sixteen (16) NTBs are unresolved, four (4) new NTBs had been reported and one hundred and thirteen (113) NTBs had been cumulatively resolved since 2009.
+The EAC Non-tariff Barriers (NTBs) Act is expected to address outstanding NTBs in the EAC Time Bound Programme (TBP) in pursuit of promotion of Intra-EAC Trade and to curtail the proliferation of NTBs in the region.
+The status of NTBs in EAC region as at the end of December 2016 indicated that sixteen (16) NTBs are unresolved, four (4) new NTBs had been reported, and one hundred and thirteen (113) NTBs had been cumulatively resolved since 2009.

-(b) Publication of EAC Trade and Investment Report 2015
+(b)Publication of EAC Trade and Investment Report 2015

-17. Mr Speaker, the Secretariat, in partnership with Partner States and with support from TradeMark East Africa (TMEA), published EAC Trade and Investment Report 2015 whose key revelations are highlighted below:

-- (i) East African Partner States' economies continued to grow in 2015 at a rate averaging 5.7 per cent per year. - (ii) EAC continued to experience a trade deficit with the rest of the world.
-During 2015, the trade deficit for the EAC grew by 11.3 per cent to US \$23.4 billion up from US \$21.0 billion in 2014. - (iii)Foreign Direct Investment (FDI) inflows into the region decreased by 16.4 per cent from US \$8.6 billion to US \$7.2 billion in 2014 as a result of a decrease in FDI to the United Republic of Tanzania and Uganda, while there was growth of FDI inflows into Kenya and Rwanda.
+- 18. Mr. Speaker, The Secretariat in partnership with Partner States and with support from TradeMark East Africa (TMEA) published EAC Trade and Investment Report 2015 whose key revelations are highlighted below: - (i) East African Partner States economies continued to grow in 2015 at a rate averaging 5.7 per cent per year. - (ii)EAC continued to experience a trade deficit with the Rest of the World (RoW).
+During 2015, the trade deficit for the EAC grew by 11.3 per cent to US\$ 23.4 billion up from US \$21.0 billion in 2014. - (iii) Foreign Direct Investment (FDI) inflows into the region decreased by 16.4 per cent to US\$ 7.2 billion from US\$ 8.6 billion in 2014 as a result of a decrease in FDI to the United Republic of Tanzania and Uganda while there was growth of FDI inflows into Kenya and Rwanda.